Ingeta/IngetaMobile/README.md

 ## License

-MIT License, co-owned by Ingeta and Harlem Mufoncol.
+MIT License, co-owned by Ingeta and Harlem Mufoncol from Kasai Connect.
 See [LICENSE](LICENSE) for details.

 ---

 ## Author

-Ingeta and Harlem Mufoncol
+Ingeta and Harlem Mufoncol(Kasai Connect)